-Translating Your App for the Chinese Market | AppInChina
+Translating Your App for the Chinese Market

-Translation from English to Chinese language is usually the first thing that developers think of to localize their mobile app for China.
-The more local your mobile app feels to users, the more intuitive – and therefore successful – it will be in the Chinese market.
+Translation from English to the Chinese language is usually the first thing that developers think of to localize their mobile app for China.
+On the one hand, having a Chinese version of your app is the prerequisite for distributing your app across all Chinese Android app stores.
+On the other hand, the more local your mobile app feels to users, the more intuitive – and therefore successful – it will be in the Chinese market.

+A translated app is important for user acquisition in addition to meeting distribution requirements and improving user experience because all app stores in China, both iOS and Android, require that an app running advertisements have a translated version before opening a UA campaign account.
+Your app’s default language does not have to be Simplified Chinese, but you must have a Chinese version available in order to run campaigns such as Apple Search Ads.

 While tools like Google Translate are helpful for understanding the basics of a text, you should NEVER trust an algorithm to finesse the complexities of a language – especially when it comes to common conventions that have developed over time for mobile apps in China.